servalproject/serval-dna/INSTALL.md

 The build process produces the following artifacts:

 * **servald** is the main Serval DNA daemon executable.
-All the Serval DNA daemon code is statically linked into this executable, so it does not depend on any built Serval libraries.
-However, it is dynamically linked with the system libraries and with `libsodium.so`.
+All the Serval DNA daemon, SQLite and libsodium code is statically linked into this executable, so it does not need to load any Serval or libsodium shared libraries at run-time.
+Its unstripped size is about 9.5 MB on a typical 64-bit system, of which about 7 MB is SQLite.
+Its stripped size is about 3 MB.

-* **servaldwrap** is a Serval DNA executable identical to *servald*, but dynamically linked with `libservald.so` instead of statically linked.
-This executable mainly exists to ensure that the shared library is always linkable.
+* **servaldwrap** is a Serval DNA executable identical to *servald*, but it loads `libservaldaemon.so` at run-time using [dlopen(3)][] instead of being statically linked, so it is only a dozen KB in size.
+This executable mainly exists to test that the shared library is loadable.

 * **serval-tests** is an executable utility that performs various system tests such as memory speed, cryptographic speed, byte ordering, and configuration